 By my third date with my New Partner (NP) last summer, I already knew I was on the fast track to developing big feelings.
 The chemicals in my brain were already kicking into overdrive and I was walking around like the heart eyes emoji (y’know, this guy 😍).
 However, by date five I was extremely anxious.
 As lovely and exciting as this connection was, I was also worried.
 I’m polyamorous and NP had a long-term nesting partner (a non-monogamous partner that they live with), which was a new experience for me.
 I was understandably concerned about what our feelings for each other meant as I was unclear about the dynamic.
 After talking about it, NP revealed they were also unsure because this was a new experience for them too.

 Sadly, these warning signs were for good reason.
-The effect that our NRE had on NP’s other relationship was disruptive and caused their nesting partner to ask them to not see or contact me for at least a month while they worked on their relationship, which NP agreed to.
+The effect that our NRE had on NP’s other relationship was disruptive and caused their nesting partner to temporarily veto me for eight weeks, which NP agreed to.
 My dopamine-addicted brain was plunged into withdrawal and being suddenly shut out was traumatic.
 It was the most extreme level of emotional pain I have ever experienced and all interactions I later had with NP were informed by this trauma.
 Not surprisingly, this relationship didn’t work out.

 If you’re experiencing a lot of NRE, especially if it’s causing you anxiety, this is a clear sign that you need to slow down and proceed with caution.
 Even though your brain is telling you to rush, your need to show care for both yourself and everyone around you by taking mindful steps.
 Here are four key things you should do immediately:

-- Talk to your pre-existing partners: if you’re non-monogamous and experiencing NRE, chances are your other partners can tell.
-Even if you think you’re being good at containing your excitement, they’ll know by your sparkly eyes and addiction to your phone that you have big feelings for this new person.
+Talk to your pre-existing partners: if you’re non-monogamous and experiencing NRE, chances are your other partners can tell.
+You think you’re being good at containing your excitement, but your sparkly eyes and addiction to your phone are making it clear that you have big feelings for this new person.
 Make the effort to talk to your partners about this as early as you can.
 Acknowledge that you’re experiencing NRE and reassure them that this new person doesn’t change the way you feel about them.
 Ask what they need from you to help them feel secure and make some exciting plans together.
 Once the NRE wears off with your new partner, both of you will appreciate the effort you made to sustain your pre-existing relationships.